 Currently, our authorized capital stock consists of 15,000,000 shares of Stock.
 As of the record date, March 10, 2022, the Company had 12,737,859 shares of Stock issued and outstanding, and no shares of Stock held in treasury.
-Also, as of the record date, 1,500,000 shares of Stock were reserved for issuance under our equity compensation plan, of which 649,926 of the authorized shares of Stock remain available for issuance.
+As of the record date, 1,500,000 shares of Stock were reserved for issuance under our equity compensation plan, of which 649,926 of the authorized shares of Stock remain available for issuance.
+Also, as of the record date, 500,000 shares of Stock were reserved for issuance under our Employee Stock Purchase Plan, of which 491,521 shares of Stock remain available for issuance.

 In March 2021, after taking into consideration the results of the vote on a similar management proposal at the Company's 2021 Annual Meeting, the Board reconsidered the appropriate size of the increase in authorized shares of Stock.
 After consideration, the Board determined that increasing the number of authorized shares of Stock by 8,000,000 was advisable and in the best interest of the Company and our stockholders and unanimously approved the Amendment to Article FOURTH of the Certificate of Incorporation to increase the number of authorized shares of Stock from 15,000,000 shares to 23,000,000 shares, subject to stockholder approval of the Amendment.
-The Amendment would leave the Company with shares of Stock authorized and unissued as of the record date.
+The Amendment would leave the Company with 10,262,141 shares of Stock authorized and unissued as of the record date, including available shares reserved for issuance under our equity compensation plan and Employee Stock Purchase Plan.